 Department of Liberal Studies

 Considerations surrounding novel coronavirus, or COVID-19, are evolving rapidly.
-For the remainder of the semester, many staff will be asked to continue to work remotely most days.
-Therefore, College of Education offices will not be open for in-person services.
-Please continue to check the CSULB COVID-19 website for up-to-date information on the evolving situation.
+Until further notice, staff will be working remotely during business hours.
+Therefore, College of Education offices will not be open for in-person services and will provide online services alternatively.
+Please continue to check the Reuniting the Beach website for up-to-date information on the evolving situation within the University.

-Students will have the opportunity to schedule Zoom/Phone Advising Appointments through Single-Sign-On.
-The Advisor you schedule with will reach out with the Zoom Meeting ID information to join.
-Be sure to check your emails for confirmation details.
+Currently matriculated students may schedule Zoom/Phone Advising Appointments through Single-Sign-On.
+The scheduled Advisor will reach to the student in advance with Zoom Meeting ID information to join.
+Be sure to check your email for confirmation details.

 "Drop In" Advising

-All drop-in advising for Liberal Studies and Teacher Credentialing will be held via Zoom (available in single sign on or by phone).
+All drop-in advising for Liberal Studies and Teacher Credentialing are currently held via Zoom (available through Single-Sign-On on or Phone/Web/App).
 Before joining the Zoom session, make sure you have access to a computer or your phone with an enabled microphone.
 If you do not have an enabled microphone, then be prepared to type/chat accordingly with the Advisor.

 Liberal Studies is the 'Elementary Education' Major at CSULB and is home to students who wish to pursue one of two undergraduate program pathways: a B.A. in Liberal Studies (BA), or our Integrated Teacher Education Program (ITEP) with a Teaching Credential embedded into Senior Year.
 Students in the ITEP pathway may choose to either pursue their BA and Multiple Subject Credential, or they may pursue the Urban Dual Credential Program (UDCP) pathway which includes an Education Specialist Credential as well within a 5-year period.
 Students in either of these programs can also earn a Bilingual Authorization alongside, if desired.
 Information on these program pathways within Liberal Studies is located throughout our website.